influxdata/influxdb-client-js/influxdb-client-apis.languagerequest.query.md

 ## LanguageRequest.query property

-Flux query script to be analyzed
+The Flux query script to be analyzed.

 <b>Signature:</b>